-Minister: Rev. Louise Carr
+Minister: Rev. Heather Wilson

-We have been one of the oldest, perhaps even the oldest chapel in Lincolnshire meeting in the same premises for over 200 years.
+We have been one of the oldest, perhaps even the oldest chapel in Lincolnshire, meeting in the same premises for over 200 years.
 The village has a long history, with a rich Roman heritage - lying on the original roman road between Lincoln and Littleborough.

 The Chapel celebrated its 200 year Anniversary on July 6th 2014.
 In 2016 it looked as though the Chapel was coming to the end of it's life but we came together in prayer and discussion to find a new vision of bringing God to our community.